 2. STRUCTURE OF THE MANUSCRIPT

 The length of manuscripts must strictly adhere to the specifications under the section Manuscript Categories.
-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgments, (v) disclosure, (vi) references, (vii) supplementary material, (viii) figure legends, (ix) tables (each table complete with title and footnotes) and (x) figures.
+Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments, (v) disclosure, (vi) references, (vii) supplementary material, (viii) figure legends, (ix) tables (each table complete with title and footnotes) and (x) figures.
 Footnotes to the text are not permitted and any such material should be incorporated into the text as parenthetical matter.

 Title Page

 The title page should contain (i) the title of the manuscript.
 Authors should include all information in the title that will make electronic retrieval of the article both sensitive and specific. (ii) the full names of the authors and (iii) the addresses of the institutions at which the work was carried out together with (iv) the full postal and email address, plus facsimile and telephone numbers, of the corresponding author.
 The present address of any author, if different from that where the work was carried out, should also be supplied.
 In keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author's contribution to the paper is to be quantified.
-The title should be short, informative and contain the major key words so that readers and online users will identify the article easily in online search.
+The title should be short, informative, and contain the major keywords so that readers and online users will identify the article easily in an online search.
 Do not use abbreviations in the title.
 A short running title (less than 40 characters) must also be provided.

 Abstract and Keywords

-The length of all abstracts is limited to 300 words, and should be either structured or non-structured according to the Submission Guidelines for the specific categories.
+The length of all abstracts is limited to 300 words and should be either structured or non-structured according to the Submission Guidelines for the specific categories.
 It must be factual and comprehensive.
 The use of abbreviations and acronyms should be limited and general statements (e.g. "the significance of the results is discussed") should be avoided.

-Three to five key words should be supplied below the abstract, and should be taken from those recommended by the US National Library of Medicine’s Medical Subject Headings (MeSH) browser list at: http://www.nlm.nih.gov/mesh/meshhome.html.
+Three to five keywords should be supplied below the abstract and should be taken from those recommended by the US National Library of Medicine’s Medical Subject Headings (MeSH) browser list at: http://www.nlm.nih.gov/mesh/meshhome.html.

 Text

 Authors should follow the recommended headings to standardize article structures.
-This will ensure consistent formats and styles between articles, as well as improving ease of readability.
+This will ensure consistent formats and styles between articles, as well as improve ease of readability.
 Suggested discussion points are also provided in the Guidelines.

 This should include sources of support, including federal and industry support.
 All authors who have contributed to the manuscript must be acknowledged.
-Medical writers, proof-readers and editors should not be listed as authors, but acknowledged at the end of the text.
+Medical writers, proofreaders, and editors should not be listed as authors but acknowledged at the end of the text.

 Disclosure